Shnoo/js-CIE-1931-rgb-color-converter/README.md

 - ECMAScript 6
 - Easy to use

+This lib was made with the help of the Hue Docs.

+Note: *Colors may be off due to gamma correction and light capabilites.*

 # Installation

 Download the script [here](https://github.com/Shnoo/Philips-Hue-Color-Converter/blob/master/ColorConverter.js) and include it (unless you are packaging scripts somehow else)